Possessive: Terminology

-Possessive and possessed case
+Possessive/genitive and possessed/pertensive

 Nouns or pronouns with a possessive form are sometimes described as being in the possessive case.
 A more commonly used term in describing the grammar of various languages is genitive case, but that usually denotes a case with a broader range of functions than just producing possessive forms.
 (Some languages occasionally use the dative case to denote the possessor, as in the Serbo-Croatian kosa mu je gusta "his hair is thick" (literally "the hair to him is thick" in which "to him" is the dative pronoun mu).)

 Other theorists reject the idea that the possessive in languages like English represents a grammatical case since possessive forms do not generally behave in a parallel fashion to what are normally identified as cases.
 In particular, in English, as noted above, the -'s can attach to noun phrases even when they do not end with their head noun, as in the king of Spain's, which is not typical behavior for a case ending.
 For further discussion of the issue, see English possessive.

 Some languages, such as the Cariban languages, can be said to have a possessed case, which indicates the thing possessed.
+This is also called pertensive marking.
 In many Afro-Asiatic languages, such as Arabic, nouns take a form with similar significance called the construct state, sometimes even if the possessor is marked in the genitive case.
 Classical Nahuatl similarly presents an inflected possessed form (or case) in nouns, which contrasts with a non-possessed form (the absolutive).